noseapp/noseapp/docs/index.rst

 About
 =====

-This is framework for test development with complex logic based on nose library.
+This is framework for test development with complex logic around, well, based on nose library.
-Build your regression testing process with noseapp library.
+You will can to build your regression testing on base noseapp library and will create your own extensions.

 Installation
 ------------